boerisfrusca/Arduino/README.md

 The smart-object libraries are:

+* SmrtObjData: generic data as average and GPS position;
 * SmrtObjIO: input/output operations from/to analog or digital pins;

-other libraries are:

-* Sensor: to handle values read from sensors.
-* TimeInterval: timer.
+* SmrtObjTime: timer.
 They handle the problem of  roll over for the time counter.